Friend Raynor by TheFreind

 Additional Notes on Hyperion

-Active: Can reactivate to focus fire on an enemy, OR to force move the Banshee to a location.
-Targeting Raynor will set it to default behavior, which is moving with Raynor and attacking whatever he attacks.
+Active: Can reactivate to give orders.
+Target an enemy to focus fire it; OR target the ground to force move the Banshee to a location; OR target Raynor to set it to default behavior, which is moving with Raynor and attacking whatever he attacks automatically.

 Additional Notes on Raynor's Raider